 The high-level principles of the proposed solution are as follows:

-- Training ML models and then performing ML model inference to monitor user plan traffic (e.g. to detect burstiness or traffic abnormalities) need huge amount of packet-level information from the user plane.
-Collecting and transferring the information from UPF(s) to the NWDAF may cause significant control plane signalling overhead.
+-

 - The existing mechanisms such as Processing & Formatting Instructions or bulk data transfer is not applicable when UPF is the data source.
 Accordingly, the main idea of the proposed solution is to extend the UPF event exposure services in a similar way that instead of sending raw UP information from the UPF to the NWDAF, the UPF may pre-process the data (in a manner which facilitates the ML model training/inference in the NWDAF) and sends the result of the pre-processing to reduce the signalling overhead.

-- In this solution, to derive UP related analytics using UP data by the NWDAF, the NWDAF sends a data collection request to the UPF, which also may include data pre-processing instructions that specify how the information required for model training/inference should be obtained from the raw (packet-level) data in the UPF.
+- In this solution, to derive UP related analytics using UP data by the NWDAF, the NWDAF sends a data collection request to the UPF, which also may include data pre-processing instructions (including the UPF local ML model(s) as a implementation option) that specify how the information required for model training/inference in the NWDAF should be obtained from the raw (packet-level) data in the UPF.

 - The UPF performs the local data processing and reports the locally pre-processed data to the NWDAF based on the received instructions.

 6.26.2 Description